bigcode-project/bigcodebench/README.md

 > [!Tip]
 >
 > WildCode ❤️ [bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness)!
-> WildCodeBench will be integrated to bigcode-evaluation-harness that you can also run it there!
+> WildCodeBench will be integrated to bigcode-evaluation-harness, and you can also run it there!

-To get started, please first setup the environment:
+To get started, please first set up the environment:

 ```shell
 pip install wild-code --upgrade